Posts Tagged Jon McGregor

 Well, someone forced me to do it.
 In so far as they challenged me to do it.
 Or rather, they told me that someone else who’d just arrived at their sixtieth birthday had taken this challenge on.
 Same difference really.
 Anyway, I have one default response to a challenge – as long as it involves a literary or cultural feat rather than anything physical:

 So, 60 books in 60 days, starting on 31 July, finishing on 28 September.
-This is the third instalment of my reading diary, with the fourth to follow on 24 September.
+This is the penultimate instalment of my reading diary, with the final one to follow on 24 September.
 I will, of course, endeavour to avoid spoilers.

 Rules?
 To summarise: